 - Lysozyme (E 1105): usually derived from eggs and used in toothpaste or wine production

-- Musk: substance secreted in a gland or sac by the male musk deer often used as base notes in perfumery
+- Musk: material secreted in a gland or sac by the male musk deer often used as base notes in perfumery

 - Myristic Acid: typically from cows or sheep, used in sweets or beverages